dartmouth-cs52/dartmouth-cs52.github.io/lectures/00_welcome/index_slides.md

 .medium[![](img/leviosa.gif)]

 * Workshop: sign up to present some cool tech as a team
-  * present how its used / motivate it
+  * present how it is used / motivate it
   * write up a tutorial on it, teach us!
   * you'll be the experts!